hhe233/Campus-Shop-Platform/README.md

 # Campus-Shop-Platform
 A web app that connects small businesses to students in the campus.

 It is similar to basic version of yelp.com.
-Students can easily navigate to the local businesses they need and shop owners can showcase their shops.
+Students can easily navigate to the local businesses they need and shop owners to showcase their shops.
 It has a sign up / log in system for customers and shop owners.
-It also has a point system which creates customer loyalty to the shops.
+It also has a point system which adds customer loyalty to the shops.

 ## Environment
 * JDK: 1.8